Program Overview

 - Prepares student for both front office and back office medical assisting

-UEI College offers a Medical Assistant Training Program that’s designed to provide students with the knowledge, skills, and hands-on training required for a career as an entry-level medical assistant.
+UEI College offers a Medical Assistant Training Program that’s designed to provide you with the knowledge, skills, and hands-on training required for a career as an entry-level medical assistant.

-Medical assistants are healthcare professionals who receive specialized training, allowing them to assist patients and doctors, ensuring that patients have a positive and smooth experience while at a healthcare facility, such as a medical office, medical clinic, hospital, or other healthcare facility.
+Medical assistants are healthcare professionals who receive specialized training to assist patients and doctors, ensuring that patients have a positive and smooth experience while at a healthcare facility, such as a medical office, medical clinic, hospital, or other healthcare facilities.

 If becoming a medical assistant sounds interesting to you, consider enrolling in UEI College’s Medical Assistant program.
-The Medical Assistant Diploma program provides students with the foundational skills they need to prepare for a rewarding career in the healthcare field.
-The great thing about UEI’s program is that it can be completed, and students can earn their diploma in as few as 10 months.
+The Medical Assistant Diploma Program provides students with the foundational skills they need to prepare for a rewarding career in the healthcare field.
+The great thing about UEI’s program is that you can earn a Medical Assistant Diploma in as few as 10 months!

 Skills You Will Learn